-- Reviewed the outcome of management's going concern and viability assessments. - Reviewed the outcome of management's annual impairment assessments for goodwill and the cost of the Company's investment in Santander UK plc and and noted the increase in headroom in the year. - Agreed with management that the going concern basis of accounting remained appropriate at 31 December 2022. - Agreed with management that no impairments to goodwill or the cost of the Company's investment in Santander UK plc should be recognised in 2022.
+- Reviewed the outcome of management's going concern and viability assessments. - Reviewed the outcome of management's annual impairment assessments for goodwill and the cost of the Company's investment in Santander UK plc and and noted the increase in headroom in the year. - Agreed with management that the going concern basis of accounting remained appropriate at 31 December 2022. - Reconfirmed that three years was an appropriate time horizon for the viability assessment. - Agreed with management that no impairments to goodwill or the cost of the Company's investment in Santander UK plc should be recognised in 2022.